AimiliosHadjiliasis/AimiliosHadjiliasis/README.md

   - 2017-2021: UCLan Cyprus 50% Scholarship for 4 years toward a BSc (Hons) in Computing
 - 🏵️ **Awards:**
   - 2022 – Coached the Winning UCLan Cyprus team of the Pancyprian Game Development Challenge competition
-  - 2021 – Dean List Award – for graduating with first-class honors
+  - 2021 – Dean List Award – for graduating with first-class honours
   - 2021- 2nd place award – IEEE ACIR/ICIR competition – for the development of an intelligent VR museum to support cultural heritage and enhance user experience

 ### Other Scholarly and Outreach Activities: